 The main issue in Capel was whether any of a number of goodwill payments received by a taxpayer setting up burger bar businesses, was for goodwill attached to a site, or for personal goodwill.
-Romanos Motel had established that only goodwill attached to a site is included within section CE 1(1)(e) (then section 88 1(d) of the Land and Income Tax Act 1954).
+Romanos Motel had established that only goodwill attached to a site is included within section CC 1(2) (then section 88 1(d) of the Land and Income Tax Act 1954).
+Similarly in Capel, the court decided that one goodwill payment attached to the site, and that goodwill payment was within section CC 1(2).

-The Commissioner now relies primarily on the arguments already discussed, which support the conclusion that capital payments that are not specifically included within section CE 1(1)(e), are in fact intended to be included in the section.
-Capel does gives some support for this view, in that the Court held that a payment that is capital in nature was within section CE 1(1)(e).
-Similarly the Court of Appeal in Romanos held that a capital payment for goodwill was subject to section CE 1(1)(e).
+The Commissioner now relies primarily on the arguments already discussed, which support the conclusion that capital payments that are not specifically included within section CC 1(2), are in fact intended to be included in the section.